Gun turret: History

 The US B-29 Superfortress had four remotely controlled turrets, comprising two dorsal and two ventral turrets.
-These were controlled from a trio of hemispherical, glazed, gunner-manned "astrodome" sighting stations operated from the pressurised sections in the nose and middle of the aircraft, each housing an altazimuth mounted pivoting gunsight to aim one or more of the unmanned remote turrets as needed, in addition to a B-17 style flexible manned tail gunner's station.
+These were controlled from a trio of hemispherical, glazed, gunner-manned "astrodome" sighting stations operated from the pressurised sections in the nose and middle of the aircraft, each housing an altazimuth mounted pivoting gunsight to aim one or more of the unmanned remote turrets as needed, in addition to a B-17-style flexible manned tail gunner's station.

 The defensive turret on bombers fell from favour with the realization that bombers could not attempt heavily defended targets without escort regardless of their defensive armament unless very high loss rates were acceptable and the performance penalty from the weight and drag of turrets reduced speed, range and payload and increased the number of crew required.
 The de Havilland Mosquito light bomber was designed to operate without any defensive armament and used its speed to avoid engagement with fighters, much as the minimally armed German Schnellbomber aircraft concepts had been meant to do early in World War II.

-A small number of aircraft continued to use turrets, in particular maritime patrol aircraft such as the Avro Shackleton used one as an offensive weapon against small un-armoured surface targets.
+A small number of aircraft continued to use turrets, in particular maritime patrol aircraft such as the Avro Shackleton used one as an offensive weapon against small unarmoured surface targets.
 The Boeing B-52 jet bomber and many of its contemporaries (particularly Russian) featured a barbette (a British English term equivalent to the American usage of the term 'tail gun'), or a "remote turret"—an unmanned turret but often one with a more limited field of fire than a manned equivalent.